pablo-sreih/forsaken/README.md

 <img src="./readme/title4.svg"/>

-Here's a brief high-level overview of the tech stack the Well app uses:
+Here's a brief high-level overview of the tech stack the Forsaken app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React Native development library](https://reactnative.dev/).
+React Native combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For the admin page, the app uses the [React Javascript library](https://reactjs.org/) which allows the admin to acces the dashboard and monitor the data running through the app.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- As for the backend, the app uses a php framework called [Laravel](https://laravel.com/) along with a database management system called [phpMyAdmin](https://www.phpmyadmin.net/) to manage the api calls and to store data.

 <br><br>
 <img src="./readme/title5.svg"/>